 * Nasdaq's Knight, proxy advisors trade claims at Washington conference

-* Former SEC Chairman Pitt says too many investors defer to
+* Former SEC Chairman Pitt says too many investors defer to advisors

 By Ross Kerber